-The Treasury refused to answer questions about how or when the money will be distributed, adding information will be
+The Treasury refused to answer questions about how or when the money will be distributed, adding information will be available "in due course".

 But sector experts told Schools Week the grants are likely to be allocated based on pupil numbers, rather than the specific capital needs of individual schools.